uccser/cs-field-guide/text/en/chapters/coding-encryption.md

 There are slightly better solutions, but none of them shave off enough time to actually be useful for problems of the size of the one above!

 The chapter on [complexity and tractability](chapters/complexity-tractability.html) looks at more computer science problems that are surprisingly challenging to solve.
 If you found this stuff interesting, do read about Complexity and Tractability when you are finished here!
 {panel end}

-{panel type="curiosity" summary="Encrypting with the private key instead of the public key --- Digital Signatures!"}
-In order to encrypt a message, the public key is used.
-In order to decrypt it, the corresponding private key must be used.
-But what would happen if the message was encrypted using the *private* key?
-Could you then decrypt it with the public key?

-Initially this might sound like a pointless thing to do --- why would you encrypt a message that can be decrypted using a key that everybody in the world can access!?!
-It turns out that indeed, encrypting a message with the private key and then decrypting it with the public key works, and it has a very useful application.

-The only person who is able to *encrypt* the message using the *private* key is the person who owns the private key.
-The public key will only decrypt the message if the private key that was used to encrypt it actually is the public key’s corresponding private key.
-If the message can’t be decrypted, then it could not have been encrypted with that private key.
-This allows the sender to prove that the message actually is from them, and is known as a {glossary-definition term="Digital signature" definition="An encryption system that allows the receiver to verify that a document was sent by the person who claims to have sent it."}
-{glossary-link term="Digital signature"}digital signature{glossary-link end}.

-You could check that someone is the authentic private key holder by giving them a phrase to encrypt with their private key.
-You then decrypt it with the public key to check that they were able to encrypt the phrase you gave them.

-This has the same function as a physical signature, but is more reliable because it is essentially impossible to forge.
-Some email systems use this so that you can be sure an email came from the person who claims to be sending it.

-{panel end}

 {comment}